NaveenKumar212/Alexiis/QUICKSTART.md

 # ⚡ Quick Start - 5 Minutes Setup

-Get Greta AI running in 5 minutes!
+Get Alexis running in 5 minutes!
 Follow these steps in order.

 ## ✅ Checklist